 What the heck is wrong with you critics on bashing this movie?
 Come on!
 Justice League isn’t on the same level of epic failure as in Fantastic Four, (both 2005 and 2015) or Green Lantern!
 That folks is why you can’t judge a descent film until you do a bunch of research on the mythology, characters, and personalities.
 Y’all are just a bunch of uncultured swines for not doing a lot of extensive research before approving a Final Verdict!

 I blame Harvey “Jeffery Dahmer” Weinstein’s connection with Ben & Casey Affleck’s rumored sexual harassment, The Las Vegas Shooting, The Manchester Bombing & Brett Ratner harassing women.
 Hear me out fellas, this is a chan reaction like a Butterfly Effect.
 Whenever a real world event stirs up controversy, the movie will get tarnished.
 If it weren’t for that bastard (Harvey Weinstein) raping a bunch of women from the past, Justice League would’ve been adored by many critics and several movie goers.
+All you haters can go screw yourselves!

 Producers of the DC Extended Universe, thank you for restoring my faith as a longtime fan of DC Comics, I’m looking forward to seeing more of your films and I will support them as a representation of hope for humanity.
-Don’t make them look like Dakota Fanning getting buttf**ked in “Houndog.”
+Don’t make them look like Dakota Fanning getting buttf***ed in “Houndog.”

 R.I.P.
 Autumn Snyder, you’re now in heaven with Christopher Reeve, teaching you how to fly.